Quinta de Olivos: Presidential Residence

 The estate's use as a year-round residence triggered a lawsuit in 1940 by Villate's heirs, alleging that it violated the terms of the will.
 The suit was struck down by the Argentine Supreme Court, however.
 Its relatively distant location from the downtown Buenos Aires presidential offices at the Casa Rosada made it of only occasional use in subsequent years.
-President Juan Perón installed a screening room, and had the grounds embellished with an amphitheatre, tennis courts, reflecting pool, greenhouse, Ceiba speciosa trees, and other additions, though he later attracted controversy following the 1952 death of his wife, Evita, when he also converted former polo horse stables on the grounds into installations for the "Union of Secondary School Students" (UES) - a group of athletic, adolescent girls - to which the widower provided discreet access via a tunnel built in 1953 (not unlike "Harding's Tunnel").
+President Juan Perón installed a screening room, and had the grounds embellished with an amphitheatre, tennis courts, reflecting pool, greenhouse, Ceiba speciosa trees, and other additions, though he later attracted controversy following the 1952 death of his wife, Evita, when he also converted former polo horse stables on the grounds into installations for the "Union of Secondary School Students" (UES) - a group of athletic, adolescent girls - to which the widower provided discreet access via a tunnel built in 1953.

 The scandal helped precipitate Perón's overthrow in 1955, and General Pedro Aramburu became the first president to reside habitually at the Quinta de Olivos.
 The quinta became the site of secret negotiations in 1961, between President Arturo Frondizi and the Argentine-born Cuban revolutionary and economy minister, Che Guevara - an attempt by Frondizi to mediate the US-Cuba conflict that, once discovered, helped result in his own overthrow in 1962.
 The site of frequent asados and other social gatherings, a concert organized by President Juan Carlos Onganía in 1969 led to a fire that caused the historic residence extensive damage, though it retained most of its original structure.

 The quinta was the site of Juan Perón's death on July 1, 1974.
-Perón, who had returned from exile following elections in 1973, took office with his politically neophyte wife, Isabel, as vice president; during her tenure as president, Juan and Evita Perón's caskets both lay in state at the mansion, (the March 1976 coup resulted in their interment in Chacarita and Recoleta cemeteries, respectively).
-The compound's opulence prompted a number of Argentine presidents over the years to forego residing there, notably Dr. Héctor Cámpora, General Leopoldo Galtieri (who preferred officers' quarters at the Campo de Mayo Army Base), and Eduardo Duhalde (who took office during a historic crisis in 2002).
+Perón, who had returned from exile following elections in 1973, took office with his politically neophyte wife, Isabel, as vice president; during her tenure as president, Juan and Evita Perón's coffins both lay in state at the mansion, (the March 1976 coup resulted in their interment in Chacarita and Recoleta cemeteries, respectively).

+The compound's opulence prompted a number of Argentine presidents over the years to forgo residing there, notably Dr. Héctor Cámpora, General Leopoldo Galtieri (who preferred officers' quarters at the Campo de Mayo Army Base), and Eduardo Duhalde (who took office during a historic crisis in 2002).

 Later additions include a heliport (1969), a chapel (1972), and a miniature golf course installed by President Carlos Menem in 1991.
 The residence hosted the Olivos Pact, a political agreement signed on November 14, 1993, between Menem and former President Raúl Alfonsín (head of the main opposition party, the centrist Radical Civic Union).
 The pact secured support for the 1994 reform of the Argentine Constitution, which provided for the president's right to seek re-election, as well as for the popular election of the mayor of Buenos Aires, hitherto a presidentially-appointed post.